frobnitzem/autoQCT/README.md

 # Quasi-Chemical Theory

-QCT treats the ion-waters as a molecular species of the system under analysis, then provides a concise format,
+QCT treats each ion-plus-n-water cluster as a molecular species of the system under analysis, then provides a concise format,

 ![equation](https://latex.codecogs.com/gif.latex?\mu_{X^-}^{(ex)}&space;=&space;-&space;RT&space;\ln&space;K_n^{(0)}&space;&plus;&space;\rho_{\mathrm{H}_2\mathrm{O}}^{~~~~n}&space;&plus;&space;RT&space;\ln&space;p_{X^-}(n)&space;&plus;&space;\left\(\mu_{(\mathrm{H}_2\mathrm{O})_n}^{(ex)}&space;-&space;n&space;\mu_{\mathrm{H}_2\mathrm{O}}^{(ex)}&space;\right&space;\))

-for free energies of solution components X. The populations of clusters are established by applying a clustering algorithm, according to which proximal ligands of a specific ion are defined as *inner-shell* partners of that ion.
+for the solvation free energy of the ion, X-, based on a Born-Haber cycle for solvating its n-water hydrate.
+This requires estimating the solvation free energy of the hydrate, as well as the probability that the probability that X- is surrounded by n waters in solution.
+The upshot is that that the chemical contribution of forming the cluster itself can be computed using high-level quantum mechanical calculations in gas phase.

 ## Prerequisites